-GA, KY, NC, PA, SC, TN, and VA Only
+Item 7 - Planted Tobacco Acreage V1 Only GA, KY, NC, PA, SC, TN, and VA Only

 There have been significant changes to the Tobacco industry.
-Items 6, 7, and 8 are included in order to measure how farms in the major tobacco producing states responded to changes in the tobacco industry.
-Information is collected for the past 2 years.
+Items 7, 8, and 9 are included in order to measure how farms in the major tobacco producing states responded to changes in the tobacco industry.
+Information is collected for the 2006 crop only.